Nerdosth/Refugee-Migration/README.md

 # Machine Learning:

-    •	Out machine learning was in sections highlighted below.
+The employed machine learning model utilizes a Decision Tree Classifier, which yields a precision-weighted average score of 63%.
+Considering this constraint, the data input to the model is refined to encompass the top 20 countries of origin and their corresponding top 20 countries of asylum.
+Consequently, the model's predictions demonstrate an acceptable correlation with the actual data.

+The steps taken to determine the best model:
     •	Loading the cleaned data
     •	Used OneHot Encoder to transform the data
-    •	Trained and scaled the data
+    •	Trained the data
-    •	Used Linear Regression for the first regression model
+    •	Passed a Random Forest and Decision Tree model with different parameters through GridSearchCV to test accuracy
-    •	Used Random Forest Regression for the second regression model
+    •	Saved the model with the best score
-    •	Used “model.predict” to make our prediction
+    •	Used “model.predict” to make our prediction with poor initial results.
+    •	Refined the cleaned data further to filter down to top 20 countries of origin and their corresponding top 20 countries of asylum
+    •	Saved the model and then used a Flask app for the saved model to interact with the webpage.